Retro tomatoes: a species of the plant is evolving backward

 Blast from the past

 Wild tomatoes on the Galápagos Islands are using chemical defenses that are reminiscent of their ancestors, according to a study published in the journal Nature Communications.
-The flowering plants have "quietly started making a toxic molecular cocktail that hasn't been seen in millions of years, one that resembles compounds found in eggplant, not the modern tomato," said a statement about the study.
+The flowering plants have "quietly started making a toxic molecular cocktail that hasn't been seen in millions of years, one that resembles compounds found in eggplant, not the modern tomato," said scientists in a statement about the study.

 Tomatoes are nightshades, like potatoes and eggplants, and nightshades produce alkaloids, which are "bitter toxins that protect the plants against predation," said the BBC.
 Researchers discovered that tomatoes "on the older eastern islands produced alkaloids found in modern cultivated tomatoes," while tomato plants "on the younger western isles were making unique alkaloids."
 And the latter alkaloids were largely produced by ancestral tomatoes.